yaacov/rag-chat-interface/README.md

-# RAG Chat Interface

-A Retrieval-Augmented Generation (RAG) chat interface that allows users to load documents and ask questions about their content.
-The system uses language models for text generation and embeddings, with Milvus as the vector database.
+# DocuChat AI

+> Your intelligent document companion - Load, Chat, Learn

+A powerful and secure document interaction system that transforms any document into an interactive knowledge base.
+Using advanced AI models that run entirely on-premises, DocuChat allows you to have natural conversations with your documents while maintaining complete data privacy and security.

 ## Demo